BoevaLab/CanSig/docs/preprocessing.rst

 filtered out.
 This plot is saved to quality_control.png.

 .. todo:: Add image for quality control
-    Figure caption:  (A) Historgram of count depth per cell.
+    Figure caption:  (A) Histogram of count depth per cell.
 (B) Histogram of number of genes detected per cell.
 (C) Count depth distribution.
 (D) Number of genes versus the count depth coloured by the fraction of mitochondrial reads.
 Mitochondrial read fractions are only high in particularly low count cells with few detected genes.